its-that-dude/wt/README.md

 ## Data

-Designed to store data according to the XDG Base Directory Specification.
+Designed to store data according to the OS standard (ex: XDG).

 Linux